Purchasing a Von Evman Rottweiler

 Groveland, FL 34736

 We breed top quality bloodlines and always have a waiting list for our dogs.
-A $500.00 binder is required to get you on the waiting list for our dogs and goes towards the price of your puppy.
+A $1000.00 binder fee is required to get you on the waiting list for our dogs and goes towards the price of your puppy.

 Upon receiving your binder fee you will be placed on a waiting list, this ultimately depends on our litter availability.
 Preferably, give Evie Lynn a call at 813-789-1301 AFTER 6 PM EST to discuss availability before you send in your binder fee.
 We are not responsible for any lost checks that are sent in without any prior notification.